jestjs/jest/website/docs/ManualMocks.md

 In cases where this kind of mock is unavoidable, it's best to write a test that ensures that the mock and the actual implementation are in sync.
-Luckily, this is relatively easy to do with the API provided by `jest-runtime`, which allows you to explicitly require both the actual and mock implementations of the same module in a single test.
+Luckily, this is relatively easy to do with the API provided by `jest`, which allows you to explicitly require both the actual and mock implementations of the same module in a single test.